ILXNAH/k8s-keycloak-dashboard/README.md

 > 🧠 Note: This script is optimized for **WSL2 + Docker Desktop**.
 > If you're using native Linux or macOS, you may need to modify the Minikube driver flag (e.g., `--driver=virtualbox`).

-### 📦 What’s Next?
+### 🧭 What’s Covered by the Script
+This script automates the deployment of the Kubernetes cluster and PostgreSQL database, including persistent storage and secrets.
-The script sets up everything needed for Keycloak and Kubernetes Dashboard to be deployed next.
+Keycloak and Kubernetes Dashboard are deployed separately using Helm and custom configuration.

 ---